Phantomo/RT/README.md

 $./RT
 ```
 You must see GUI, where presented ready scenes.
 To open scene use left mouse button to change map use right mouse button.

+All additional information about how record maps you can see if click on icon DOCUMENTATION.